We’ve all heard stories about how social recruiting can negatively impact executive job search success.

 Of course, being an amazing team player is a positive and valuable thing to have in an employee.
 But, when thrown around without context, it actually makes it more difficult to connect with you.
 First, it throws you into the pool with all of the other ‘amazing team players,’ and second, there are a hundred different ways of being an amazing team player, so without providing specifics, it doesn’t really tell me anything about you.”

-How Do You Fix Your Social Media Missteps?
+How Do You Improve Your Social Recruiting Results?

 First, you need to take down any off-color or incriminating photos and content that you can . . . anything that can sabotage your appeal as a candidate.
 And, from then on, you need to be very careful about what you post on your social media accounts . . .
 AND what others post about you on social media.

 Keep tabs on your social media and online presence, in general, by self-Googling regularly (say, once a week or so).
-Be informed about what these people will see when they Google your name, and run damage control to fix those negative search results.
+Be informed about what these people will see when they Google your name.
+Run damage control to fix those negative search results.

 If you really must use social media for rants and other risky commentary, do so in private groups, where only select people close to you will have access.